hyperjumptech/monika/docs/src/pages/guides/notifications.md

 Type of Notification in this case it would be set as `webhook`.

 **Data**
-The detail settings needed for sending email through smtp.
+The detail settings needed for sending alerts through webhook.

 **Recipients**
-Recipient email addresses, set as an array for sending to multiple addresses. ex. `["monika@testmail.com", "symon@testmail.com"]`
+An array of email addresses that will receive the e-mail from Monika. ex. `["monika@testmail.com", "symon@testmail.com"]`

 **Method**
-The method will be used in webhook. ex. `POST`
+HTTP method POST or PUT. ex. `POST`

 **Url**
-The url that you will send notifications to. ex. `https://yourwebsite.com/webhook`
+The URL of the server that will receive the webhook notification.. ex. `https://yourwebsite.com/webhook`

-Using the webhook type configuration, `Monika` will send a post request and data through its body.
-The data for notification will be sent as set in this object :
+Using the webhook type configuration, `Monika` will send a request with the following body:

 ```js
 body: {